BeyondTheColours/OCalc/README.md

 Equation solver written in OCaml.

-Parses equation as a string input and evaluates it to the correct output.
+Currently takes equation as a string list.
+Will upgrade to string input with generation string list in the program.

-Order of operation multiplication > division > addition > substraction is implemeneted.
+Order of operations brackets > multiplication = division > addition = substraction is implemeneted.

-Working on dealing with brackets!

 Written for integers so far, will upgrade to floating point numbers.